davidstanke/stanke.dev/hugo/content/talks/_index.md

 ---
 title: "Dave Stanke: Talks/Presentations"
+description: "These are some talks I've given, or would like to give:"
 draft: false
-layout: single
 ---

-_TODO: This page will list talks I've given, or would like to give.
-Come back ~real~ soon and it might exist then!_